stephencweiss/stephencharlesweiss.com/content/blog/2019-06-25/typescript-pick-interface-partials.md

 ```

 This has the benefit of keeping the management of interfaces down, but introduces several new issues.
 Namely - I could pass _any_ of the fields on the table and my method would either need to handle them or alert the user if not.
-Also, partials don’t give me the opportunity to require any fields.
-So, imagine `id` is necessary to find the correct record, but it’s not passed — the changes _should_ fail.
+Also, partials don't give me the opportunity to require any fields.
+So, imagine `id` is necessary to find the correct record, but it's not passed — the changes _should_ fail.

 Going this route sets me up to have to handle a number of additional fail states or fail silently — creating a lot more work for me or a poor user experience.
 Not great options.

-A _better_ approach would be to create a separate interface to communicate clearly to the user what you’re expecting and, therefore, what’s handled.
+A _better_ approach would be to create a separate interface to communicate clearly to the user what you're expecting and, therefore, what's handled.
 That interface could look like this:

 ```typescript
 interface IMyTableProposal {